-Why Choose Divi for Your Website
+Why Choose Divi for Your Website?

 Discover: How to Convert Figma to WordPress

-When to Consider a Pro for Figma to Divi Conversion
+When to Consider a Pro for Figma to Divi Conversion?

 Preparing Your Figma Design for Divi

-- Creating a style guide for consistency: To simplify your WordPress development process, consider creating a small style guide within Figma.
+- Creating a Style Guide for Consistency: To simplify your WordPress development process, consider creating a small style guide within Figma.
 Include headings, body text, button styles, color palettes, and spacing rules.

-Tools You’ll Need for Figma to Divi Conversion
+Tools You’ll Need for Migrating to Divi

 - Divi Builder (or Elegant Themes subscription): To start building with Divi, you’ll need access to the Divi Builder, which comes with an Elegant Themes subscription.
-This powerful tool lets you create custom layouts, use divi modules, and build visually stunning pages with its drag-and-drop interface.
+This powerful tool lets you create custom layouts, use Divi modules, and build visually stunning pages with its drag-and-drop interface.

-- Image optimization tools: Large, uncompressed images can slow down your WordPress website, so it’s smart to run all your exported assets through an image optimization tool.
+- Image Optimization Tools: Large, uncompressed images can slow down your WordPress website, so it’s smart to run all your exported assets through an image optimization tool.
 Tools like TinyPNG or ImageOptim help reduce file sizes without sacrificing quality, keeping your site speed and performance on point.

 Step-by-Step Guide to Convert Figma to Divi